parflow/parflow/README-CMAKE.md

 to work and it assumes tclsh is in your path.
 Make sure to use the same TCL as was used in the cmake configure.

+## Configure options

+A number of packages are optional for building Parflow.
+The optional packages are enabled by PARFLOW_<package>_ENABLE value to be true or setting the <package>_ROOT=<directory> value.
+If a package is enabled with the first method, CMake will attempt to find the package in standard locations.
+Setting both values is the same as setting only the <pacakge>_ROOT value.

 ## Building simulator and tools support seperately

 Parflow is composed of two main components that maybe configured and